thomasmcquillan/the-bakers-crumbs/README.md

 - Arrive at a website that is easy to use and navigate.
 - View a website that is visually engaging and pleasing to the eye.
 - Browse existing recipes to get a sense of whether there are things I would like to bake myself.
-- Find recipes that have all ingredients cleary listed.
+- Find recipes that have ingredients cleary listed.
 - Filter recipes by category, with the option to exclude nuts / dairy / gluten etc, when baking for people with special dietary requirements.
 - Search existing recipes, filtered by category.
-- Search existing recipes, filtered by difficulty.
-- Search existing recipes, filtered by cooking-time.
 - Register a user account, with username and password.
 - Find links to associated social media accounts.